ttm/ttm.github.io/_posts/2017-11-02-vim-swp-swo.md

 The original file is diff(ered) against the file yield by .%.swp (maybe call it SWP%).
 The user handles the files from then on.
-When the SWP file closes, delete the .%.swp file.
+When the SWP% file closes, delete the .%.swp file.
 Maybe let the user confirm removal of the .swp file.

+The more .%.swX files are created whenever there are .%.swp and .%.swo and .%.swY files, where X and Y are characters defined in order by
+Vim.